-Gout is the one of the most common chronic arthritis characterized by sudden, severe attacks of pain, redness and tenderness in joints, often the joint at the base of the big toe.
-An acute attack of gout can wake you up in the middle of the night feeling like your big toe is on fire.
+Gout is one of the most common chronic arthritis characterised by sudden, severe attacks of pain, redness and tenderness in joints, often the joint at the base of the big toe.
+An acute attack of gout can wake you up in the middle of the night feeling as though your big toe is on fire.
 The affected joint is hot, swollen and so tender that you have difficulty turning in bed or allow slight touch.
-The initial episodes subside completely within a week.
+The initial episodes will subside completely within a week.
 Other joints may be involved, usually in the lower limb before upper limbs and more joints simultaneously in the later stages.

 Men are more likely to get gout, but women become increasingly susceptible to gout after menopause.
 Gout occurs when uric acid crystals accumulate around your joint, causing the inflammation and intense pain of a gout attack.
 Uric acid crystals can form when you have high levels of uric acid in your blood that they can no longer remain dissolved.